anupmaharzn/All-About-React.js/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### already ejected for css module impelementation but .module.css is already given solution by react team

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**